Open a larger version of the following image in a popup:

 I writing and painting within the work:

-Somber, yet needing to breathe, not completely suffocated.
+Somber, yet still needing to breathe—never entirely suffocated.

-Compactly small, light, short, fragmented – in contrast to what came before.
+Dense, small, light, short, fragmented—contrasting with what came before.

 對於許多研究貝多芬的學者來說,這個充滿謎團的問句 "Muß es sein?" 被認為是貝多芬晚年創作的重要動機之一,同時也被視為他對人類、宇宙以及世俗生活的一種評論或看法。